AramPapaz/AlexNetTransferLearning/README.md

 # AlexNetTransferLearning

-AlexNet was Fine Tuned to a binary classification task (Chair or Wine bottle)
+AlexNet was Fine Tuned to a binary classification task (Chair/Wine bottle)

 * Pretrained AlexNet model was first loaded using __torchvision__.